valdigleis/vim/README.md

 13. Warp used to connection with live-server: [vim-live-server](https://github.com/wolandark/vim-live-server).
 14. Used to highlight delimeters: [rainbow_parentheses](https://github.com/kien/rainbow_parentheses.vim).
 15. Used to best highlight codes: [vim-polyglot](https://github.com/sheerun/vim-polyglot).
+16. Used to show color in propety on CSS files: [vim-css-color](https://github.com/ap/vim-css-color).

 ## Coc Extesions ⚡